 What is a keyword ranking?

 Keyword rankings are the way your website shows up in Google.
 Keywords are the phrases people type in to make your website show up in Google, and your ranking is where your website is placed in the results.
 For some keywords, your website will show up close to the top of the list, and for others, you’ll be several pages deep in search results.

 Rank tracking – keeping track of which keywords you rank for, how well you rank for them, and how much traffic those keywords generate – is as much a part of your search engine optimization strategy as writing blog posts, generating backlinks, and tweaking your meta data.
 As your rank improves for important terms, your strategy evolves to drive more traffic and increase your exposure.

 So, how do you do it?

 When someone types a question, phrase, or keyword into a search engine, the list of results is called a SERP – a search engine results page.
-You want to know where you show up on that results page, so you need to use some kind of SERP keyword tracker or SERP checker tool.

 Your Keyword Metrics